We need to be vigilant, not only during cold and flu season, about picking up a bug that makes us sick.

 Also See: Ibotta App Review (plus step-by-step instructions to score your $20 Welcome Bonus)

-And, if you shop Amazon, remember to add the free Capital One Shopping browser extension.
-Capital One Shopping automatically applys promo-codes to your Amazon orders at checkout.
+If you shop Amazon, you’ll want to try the free Capital One Shopping browser extension.
+Capital One Shopping automatically applies promo-codes to your Amazon orders at checkout.
+It will also tell you if another online retailer has a cheaper price than Amazon.

 Get Capital One Shopping here.
 (Because it’s free and it saves you money)